Have you ever been confused about the difference between Fusilli and Rotini? Well, you're not alone.

 For example, fusilli's rigid structure makes it more suitable for grilled dishes while rotini with its grooves can hold thick sauces easily.

-Overall, both fusilli and rotini are used widely across various cuisines including Italian-American due to their versatility when combined with myriad of sauces and ingredients in any given recipe.
+Overall, both fusilli and rotini are used widely across various cuisines including Italian-American due to their versatility when combined with many sauces and ingredients in any given recipe.

 Popular Recipes Using Fusilli and Rotini Pasta

-Fusilli and rotini pasta are both popular options in the kitchen.
+Fusilli and rotini pasta are both popular options in the kitchen - for grain-based alternatives and how they compare, see quinoa vs pasta comparison for alternative bases.

-As you can see, fusilli pasta is often used in dishes that have a more Italian-inspired flavor profile.
+As you can see, fusilli pasta is often used in dishes that have a more Italian-inspired flavor.

 It's great for holding onto flavorful sauces like pesto or garlic butter.